magneticio/vamp.io/content/documentation/installation/configuration.md

 1. Environment variables (override all other settings)
 2. Java system properties (advised for advanced use only)
-3. application.conf (adds specifics, for example container driver)
+3. application.conf (adds specific settings, for example container driver)
 4. reference.conf (part of the code.
 Contains many defaults, but not a full configuration)

 ### Access configuration through the API
-The Vamp API endpoint `config` or `configuration` can be used to retrieve all configuration settings.
-This allows workflows to directly retrieve their configuration settings from the Vamp configuration.
+All configuration settings can be retrieved from the Vamp API endpoint `config` or `configuration`.
+This means that workflow configuration settings can be stored in the Vamp `application.conf` file.

 `GET /api/v1/config`